 Another common name found in scripture used as a name for God is Yahweh.
-This is a personal name meaning “The Lord”.
+This is a personal name meaning “The Lord” In modern translations.
 It is the most common name of the Old Testament, occurring over 5,300 times.

 The origin of this name is from the root Hebrew word hawa, which can mean existence (see Ecclesiastes 11:3) or development (see Nehemiah 6:6).
 Many scholars agree that this word described God to the Ancient Hebrews as an active, self-existent God.